Clay-foundation/stacchip/README.md

 Each MGRS tile will be processed by the row index in the source file.

+For each tile it will process the least cloudy image in each quartal from two random years between 2018 and 2023.

 The script uses environment variables to determine all inputs:

 1. The index of the MGRS tile to be processes from the source file